 Prepare the electric skillet.
 Add enough oil to reach a depth of 1/2 inch in the skillet.
 It should reach about half-way up the chicken.
 Heat to medium-high (375°F).

 Fry the chicken.
-Fry the chicken for about 10 minutes per side, depending on the size of the pieces.
-Fry in 2 or more batches so that you do not crowd the pan, causing the oil to cool.
+Fry the chicken for about 5 to 10 minutes per side, depending on the size of the pieces.
+Fry in batches so that you do not crowd the pan, causing the oil to cool.
 The chicken should be a nice golden brown color and the juices should be clear.
 If using a thermometer, the internal temperature of the chicken needs to reach 165°F.

 Drain & serve.
 You can drain the chicken on a wire rack with paper towel underneath it.
 Let cool & drip for 5-10 minutes.
 Serve.